TEACHING AND RESEARCH

 Review of Why Church Matters, by Jonathan R. Wilson.
 Toronto Journal of Theology, v.
 23 n.
 2 (2007): 236-237.

 Joni Sancken is an ordained pastor with Mennonite Church USA and has served as a pastor in Mennonite congregations in Indiana and Pennsylvania.
-Her credentials are currently held by Virginia Conference.
+Her credentials are currently held by Central District.
 Prior to joining the faculty at United, she served as Assistant Professor of Preaching and Practical Theology at Eastern Mennonite Seminary in Harrisonburg, VA, where she also served as the director of their Preaching Institute.
 Joni also served as a sessional faculty member at Anabaptist Mennonite Biblical Seminary and Candler School of Theology as a postdoctoral fellow at Emory University.

 Joni is married to Steven Schumm and they have a daughter, Maggie, and son, Theodore.
 She enjoys spending time with extended family, taking long walks with her dogs and watching British mysteries and period dramas.